pb111/Data-Visualization-with-Matplotlib-Project/README.md

  # Data Visualization with Matplotlib

-This project is all about Matplotlib, the basic data visualization tool of Python programming language.
-In this project, I have discussed Matplotlib object hierarchy, various plot types with Matplotlib and customization techniques associated with Matplotlib.
+This project is all about **Matplotlib**, the basic data visualization tool of Python programming language.
+In this project, I have discussed Matplotlib, its object hierarchy, various plot types with Matplotlib and customization techniques associated with Matplotlib.

 This project is divided into various sections based on contents which are listed below:-

 ## Table of Contents